testdrivenio/flask-docker-traefik/draft.md

 }
 ```

 Kill the server once done.
-Exit then remove the virtual environment as well.
+Exit from the virtual environment, and remove it as well.

 Your project structure should look like: